Forest agree £25m deal plus add-ons for Gibbs-White

 However, Wolves are still trying to reshape Lage's squad and it was likely Forest would make another push to sign him.

-Forest will pay an initial fee of £25m, with up to £17m in potential add-ons.
+Forest will pay an initial fee of £25m, plus up to £17m in potential add-ons.

 Gibbs-White, who has 10 England Under-21s caps, impressed in the Championship last season on loan at Sheffield United.